 Will my Mac support Bluetooth Go Direct?

-Graphical Analysis 4 for Windows reports "The bluetooth connection has been lost" when trying to connect to a sensor.
+Graphical Analysis App for Windows reports "The Bluetooth connection has been lost" when trying to connect to a sensor.

 How do I know if my LabQuest will work with Go Direct Sensors and Go Wireless devices?